barretobrunosb/koriabomodel/README.md

 # Preliminary Radiocarbon Modeling of Koriabo Pottery

-Here is adressed a rmarkdown file with the radiocarbon modeling for Koriabo pottery
+Here is presented a rmarkdown file with the radiocarbon modeling for Koriabo pottery.